Assisted Dying Service complaints processes

 Your complaint will be considered by the Registrar (assisted dying) or the Manager for Regulatory Assurance.
 Who considers your complaint depends on what it is about.

 The Registrar (assisted dying) is responsible for overseeing all complaints about the Assisted Dying Service.
+The Registrar may refer your complaint to Te Whatu Ora, if it relates to an operational matter.
 The Registrar may also refer your complaint to an appropriate authority should that be required.
 This may include Medical and Nursing Councils, the Health and Disability Commissioner, or the New Zealand Police.

 You will be contacted with the outcome once your complaint has been considered (and referred, if required).